 Whenever I tell people I work with drones they look up to the sky, drones are all around us in the sky, the water and soon on our roads, unmanned vehicles doing our work of piloting, driving or managing our lives for us; this is only going to become more frequent over the next few years and decade.
 Legislation is slow to catch up as technology always moves faster than bureaucracy, we see this not only in our sector but in Blockchain, Fintech and others.

 I fully understand the “big brother” is watching threat of flying drones some people may feel, military drones, for example, are where we first started understanding autonomous and unmanned flight and they are not exactly the poster boy for making us feel safe, they after all used as weapons.

-But unmanned systems are changing the way interact with our environment, the WasteShark, for example, is a case technology not only changing peoples lives and reducing the impact of plastic on our environment, but those two men who used to use a pool net to clean up garbage in a boat, now use a state of the art drone; they are still employed, not replaced by a robot, but are given technology to become more effective in their work.
-They can do things quicker, at greater scale and less cost…and they are now drone pilots, not garbage collectors…the positive effects of drone technology are not merely commercial and environmental.
+But unmanned systems are changing the way interact with our environment, the WasteShark, for example, is a case of technology not only changing peoples lives and reducing the impact of plastic on our environment, but those two men who used to use a pool net to clean up garbage in a boat, now use a state of the art drone; they are still employed, not replaced by a robot, but are given technology to become more effective in their work.
+They can do things quicker, at a greater scale and at less cost…and they are now drone pilots, not garbage collectors…the positive effects of drone technology are not merely commercial and environmental.

-Many people who see me or read about our company assume that I am an engineer or a tech guy; the truth is I like tech but I am not an engineer or a programming geek, I was simply someone who saw a better way to do something and took that idea forward and created something out if it; that person lies in all of us – its just a matter of getting out there and doing it.
+Many people who see me or read about our company assume that I am an engineer or a tech guy; the truth is I like tech but I am not an engineer or a programming geek, I was simply someone who saw a better way to do something and took that idea forward and created something out of it; that person lies in all of us – it's just a matter of getting out there and doing it.